MirrorFly/MirrorFly-Flutter-plugin/README.md

 ## Introduction

-Make an easy and efficient way with CONTUS TECH Mirrorfly Plugin for Flutter - simply integrate the real-time chat features and functionalities into a client's app.
+Make an easy and efficient way with CONTUS TECH MirrorFly Chat for Flutter - simply integrate the real-time chat features and functionalities into a client's app.

 ## Requirements

-The minimum requirements for Mirrorfly Plugin for Flutter are:
+The minimum requirements for MirrorFly Chat for Flutter are:

 - Visual Studio Code or Android Studio
 - Dart 2.19.1 or above
 - Flutter 2.0.0 or higher

-### Step 1: Let's integrate Plugin for Flutter
+### Step 1: Let's integrate MirrorFly Chat for Flutter

-Our Mirrorfly Plugin lets you initialize and configure the chat easily.
+Our MirrorFly Chat will let you initialize and configure the chat easily.
 With the server-side, Our solution ensures the most reliable infra-management services for the chat within the app.
-Furthermore, we will let you know how to install the chat Plugin in your app for a better in-app chat experience.
+Furthermore, we will let you know how to install the chat plugin in your app for a better in-app chat experience.

-### Plugin License Key
+### MirrorFly License Key
 Follow the below steps to get your license key:

 1. Sign up into [MirrorFly Console page](https://console.mirrorfly.com/register) for free MirrorFly account, If you already have a MirrorFly account, sign into your account